Skip to main content

 "A Greek Mountain Fort in Southern Italy.
 University of Kentucky Archaeological Investigations at Monte Palazzi (Passo Croceferrata, Grotteria, Calabria)" will be on exhibit March 26 through May 1, in the library’s gallery.

 Paolo Visonà, adjunct associate professor of art history in UK’s Department of Art, will give a lecture on the Monte Palazzi archaeological project at 6 p.m.
 Monday, March 28, in the library's theater.
-A gallery reception will also be held from 5 to
+A gallery reception will also be

 When the University of Kentucky's Environmental Studies program director position opened up last summer, chemistry Professor David Atwood enthusiastically submitted his application.